SqlUtils/SqlDataComparison/src/static/README.txt

  - @ids: string containing range or set of ids to process, e.g. '1, 2, 3, 5, 9', '2-17'
  - @where: detailed where condition constraining which rows to process, specify columns with 'ours' or 'theirs', e.g. 'ours.valid = 1'
- - @show_sql: show the generated SQL *as well as running it*; especially useful in combination with the 'ROLLBACK TRANSACTION' trick above, to be sure what will happen before committing to it
+ - @showSql: show the generated SQL *as well as running it*; especially useful in combination with the 'ROLLBACK TRANSACTION' trick above, to be sure what will happen before committing to it
  - @interleave: set to 1 to use alternative diff view, which may make it easier to see some types of changes